 Fifteen men and women from the Berwick Church of Christ completed a 2 week mission trip to BDA in January.
 Led by Chris Hennequin, the team worked to replace the roof of the Grade 7 classroom - the sole remaining building in the school with a thatch roof - with galvanised iron.
 They also provided the school with 20 laptops, iPads and a projector.
-They replaced 100 chairs (that really needed replacing!) with new ones and bought 100 new chickens for the farm with enough
+They replaced 100 chairs (that really needed replacing!) with new ones and bought 100 new chickens for the farm with enough you would like to help him with further studies, it is PHP57600 (AUS\$1600) per year.

-Realyn and Gerald are studying hard with their online modules using laptops.
-Gerald will be graduating this year and has expressed interest in attending the Deaf Evangelistic Alliance Foundation Bible College in Laguna to become a teacher.
-His passion is to teach Deaf children.
-If you would like to help him with further studies, it is PHP57600 (AUS\$1600) per year.
 Please note it is not tax-deductible and the amount will be donated to DMI, not DA.
 Ryan Menoza is continuing his studies at the Deaf Evangelistic Alliance Foundation, Inc. He is now a second year college student.

+Ryan

+Realyn and Gerald are studying hard with

+their online modules using laptops.
+Gerald will be graduating this year and has

+Evangelistic Alliance Foundation Bible College in Laguna to become a teacher.
+His passion is to teach Deaf children.
+If

+expressed interest in attending the Deaf

 feed for them all.
 They have also spent time building relationships with the staff and students - precious friendships that will last a lifetime.
 A big thank you to the mission team members and all those at Berwick Church of Christ who have been supporting them and Bicol Deaf Action!
 More mission trips are in the making.
-Contact Kay at kay.vannamen@deafmin. org if you're interested in joining one.
+Contact Kay at kay.vannamen@deafmin.

+org if you're interested in joining one.

-DA General Fund Campaign It's amazing how many new developments we're able to complete each year thanks to the generous giving of our wonderful supporters.
-Last year we were able to buy land and develop new school gardens in Kenya; buy secondary school supplies, teaching materials and school furniture in DR Congo; purchase motorbikes, support an increase in Ligao teachers' salaries, and much more.
+Hope deaf General Fund Campaign It's amazing how many new developments we're able to complete each year thanks to the generous giving of our wonderful supporters.
+Last year we were able to buy land and develop new school gardens in Kenya, buy school supplies, teaching materials and school furniture in DR Congo, purchase motorcycles, support an increase in Ligao teachers' salaries in Ligao and much more.
 Building or providing them is one thing.
 Maintaining them is another.
-With each new facility or piece of equipment, we have more staff to employ, more maintenance, and more general running costs.
-This is why giving to the General Fund is so important.
+With every new facility or piece of equipment, we have more staff to employ, more maintenance, and more general running costs.
+That's why giving to the General Fund is so important.
 The General Fund keeps the whole organisation going.
-No, it doesn't have that sense of 'I did that!' one might feel with a new facility but it does ensure that we can fulfil our primary mission goals: to break the cycle of poverty and discrimination and make a positive contribution to the wider community in both education and employment.
-Every month for the last five years, we have been able to send 100% of our budgets to the field.
+No, it doesn't have that sense of "I did that!" one might feel with a new facility, but it ensures that we can fulfill our primary mission goals: to break the cycle of poverty and discrimination and make a positive contribution to the wider community in both education and employment.
+Every month for the past five years, we have been able to send 100% of our budgets to the field.
 It hasn't always been that way and it is rarely easy.
 The struggle to send monthly budgets to our fields continues.
-Would you please consider committing to sending monthly donations to our General Fund?
+Would you please consider making monthly donations to our General Fund?
 This would be very helpful in supporting the hundreds of Deaf students, teachers and support staff in our fields.
-Donation details can be found on the back of the newsletter.
+You can find information about donations on the back of the newsletter.